JimmyLuojun/PlaneWar_Sever/README.md

 The project follows modern software engineering practices with clear separation of concerns:

 ### Architecture Docs
-- See `AGENTS.md` for agent-facing coding rules that Codex follows.
-- See `docs/architecture/layered-order.md` for the full Refined Layered Order spec and file order.
+- See `CLAUDE-STANDARD.md` for the coding guide followed in this repo.

 ### Game Architecture (Event-Driven Pattern)
 - **assets.py** - Centralized resource loader for all game assets (images, sounds, fonts, level data)